 I like playing Sudoku on my smartphone, but not everyone would.
 When it comes to Math Games, try Supermarket Numbers that will help your kid solve simple math problems.
 It is a time-based game with a Tetris-like layout where numbers will fall from the sky, and you have to quickly calculate to arrive at the required total on the left.

 There are hundreds of games to choose from, and you can spend hours here having fun.

 While Mind Games is more targeted towards kids, Lumosity has made a name for itself for creating brain training games for adults and kids alike using science.
-After you sign up for a free account, based on your age, education, and profession, you will receive three games a day that will slowly but steadily improve your memory, attention, focus, speed, and problem-solving skills.
+After you sign up for a free account, based on your age, education, and profession, you will receive three games a day.
+The idea is to get you into the groove slowly, day by day, without overwhelming you.
 Most games are about finding a balance between speed and accuracy while making you dependent on your memory.

 I was once asked to act like a waiter and remember faces, names, and orders.
 With millions of gamers on-board from across the world, you can compare your test results with others to see where you stand and how far you have still to go.
 Designed to work on both desktop and smartphones, it is a must-have for all mind games lovers.